qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ![a](/assets/images//a.JPG)

 Part a is probably the most interesting part of this algorithm from my perspective.
 After a brief chat with Dr. Hoyer I realized this aspect of the algorithm is a field of research in itself.
 The creation of qubits from a table of unique integers is an interesting question.
-An even more interesting question is if we create a function to map values onto integers and must ponder how to create a state of qubits to capture this classical data.

 For now, the more prevalent question is what sort of initialization we can use to verify the integrity and efficiency of this algorithm.
-My most immediate thought is to entangle all the qubits and superimpose them The classical value of the integer is not represented here, only the index of the integer is captured at a quantum level on the table assuming an input datatype of BigEndian.
+My most immediate thought is to entangle all the qubits and superimpose them.
+The classical value of the integer is not represented here, only the index of the integer is captured at a quantum level on the table assuming an input datatype of BigEndian.
 If the goal is to test the algorithm's probabilistic integrity this plan of action will suffice.

 The register can be initiated as follows: